MikeHopley/ftl-ships-guide/slug-a.md

 Start fights with Dual Lasers and Breach Bomb powered, then switch to Anti-bio Beam when enemies are not a threat.
 Use the bomb against threatening weapons.
 The Breach Bomb can be an effective crew-killing weapon too; it does 30 crew damage.
 Breaches attract a second crew once repaired, giving a chance to double the damage from a laser or bomb.
 Sometimes you can use the Breach Bomb for early skill-farming against automated ships (permanently disabling a weapon).

-When the enemy ship is “calm”, hurt crew immediately run to the medbay, which makes Anti-bio swipes ineffective.
-When the ship is not “calm”, they run at 25% health; this applies when there is any system damage, fires, or breaches (or boarders).
+When the enemy ship is “calm”, hurt crew immediately run to the medbay, making Anti-bio swipes ineffective.
+Otherwise they run at 25% health: this applies when there is any system damage, fires, or breaches (or boarders).

 Dual Lasers are fantastic on a 4-slot ship; almost always keep them.
 Anti-bio Beam is good for crew-kills early on, but falls off later; don’t be afraid to sell it in exchange for something more straightforward.
 Breach Bomb remains useful the whole game, but you may find something more potent instead.